Olde English Bulldog

 Adoption fee: $600

 Beata came into SNAFU Rescue via a shelter surrender.
 She was initially found as a stray and was surrendered to SNAFU Rescue.
 Bea was then adopted and was returned to the rescue as her family could no longer properly care for her personality needs and wanted her to be placed in a loving home to be trained, spoiled and loved!

 Beata is 100% potty trained!
 And has never had an accident in her foster home.
 As with all of our dogs, any adopter will need to be able to offer her a consistent schedule to continue her potty training success.
 Bea is 100% crate trained and has not had any accidents in her crate.
 She is okay to be trusted in a gated, secure room in her foster home as she is a big girl and enjoys the extra room to stretch out!
 Otherwise she does just fine in a size appropriate kennel as well.
 She does sleep quietly in her room when her foster family happens to leave the home and as well at night.
-After spending time in a shelter, Bea loves the softer things in life and prefers the comfort of being surrounded by her things and have the ability to cuddle up on a soft blanket or every better, her very own dog bed!
-For her safety, we recommend a similar area and sleeping schedule is kept for her.
+After spending time in a shelter, Bea loves the softer things in life and prefers the comfort of being surrounded by her things and have the ability to cuddle up on a soft blanket, the couch, or even better, her very own dog bed!
+For her safety, we recommend a similar area and sleeping schedule is kept for her..